 - Haptics and Tactile Display

 - Accessibility and Assistive Technology.

-I am currently a Researcher Co-Investigator on the EPSRC funded project Design Patterns for Inclusive Collaboration (DePIC), where we are working to develop new ways for people to interact with each other using different senses, so reducing barriers caused by visual and other sensory impairments.
+I was a Researcher Co-Investigator on the EPSRC funded project Design Patterns for Inclusive Collaboration (DePIC), where we are working to develop new ways for people to interact with each other using different senses, so reducing barriers caused by visual and other sensory impairments.
 [MORE]

 A recent interview with FacultiMedia where I talk about our work in the area of cross-modal collaboration: